 We finished with a sampling of desserts, again presented eloquently and worth coming back for.
 I had an Irish Coffee (made with Bushmills) and every bit as good as those of the world famous Buena Vista Café in San Francisco—a most pleasant experience.
-This is certainly not a “another beachy fried fish tourist trap”.
-Its easy to understand how the restaurant has so many regulars.
+This is certainly not “another beachy fried fish tourist trap”.
+It's easy to understand how the restaurant has so many regulars.

-On subsequent visits I was pleasantly introduced to some of the seasonal chef specials that are not regular menu items.
+On subsequent visits, I was pleasantly introduced to some of the seasonal chef specials that are not regular menu items.
 One being the Hawaiian Poke Tuna (Tar Tar), served on a Banana Leaf with Tobiko Caviar, Avocado and crispy Shrimp Chips that is absolutely vibrant of fresh taste and very healthy too.

 Notable area musician Rick Shaker took the time to step away from the spotlight and comments about his Aruba Beach Cafe experience.
 “I’ve been at Aruba for roughly fifteen years now on Friday Night's and I wouldn't have traded the experience for anything!

 From the very beginning, I was always embraced by both the staff as well as the patrons as family.
-Their is also a positive energy and feeling between everyone (which includes myself and the connection I have with the audience), which is why I guess they call it “One Happy Restaurant”!
+There is also positive energy and feeling between everyone (which includes myself and the connection I have with the audience), which is why I guess they call it “One Happy Restaurant”!